Setting up integrations to interact with z/OS

 This plugin was successfully validated.
 Enjoy the plugin.

-After installing the RSE CLI plug-in, you can see all the command options of the plug-in by entering the command zowe rse --help into the terminal.
+After you install the RSE CLI plug-in, you can see all the command options of the plug-in by entering the command zowe rse --help into the terminal.

 Update previous npmjs.com install